tekartik/sqflite/sqflite/doc/sql.md

 ### delete

 `delete` is for deleting content in a table.
-It returns the number of row deleted.
+It returns the number of rows deleted.

 ```dart
 var count = await db.delete('my_table', where: 'name = ?', whereArgs: ['cat']);